ivyana/CyberSecurity/lab2/README.md

-# Lab 1: Importing Compliance Audit Policies
+# Lab 2: Creating Custom Audit Policies

 >The main goal of this lab work is to develop a desktop application which will help us to parse and scan .audit policy files, which are provided by